tubakvgc/CVEs/Simple School Management System/Simple School Managment System - SQL Injection -3.md

 + **CVE:** Reported, waiting for CVE number.

 ## Description:
-Simple School Managment System 1.0 allows SQL Injection via the 'apass' parameter at "School/index.php".
+Simple School Managment System 1.0 allows SQL Injection via the 'id' parameter at "School/delete.php?id=5".
 Exploiting this issue could allow an attacker to compromise the application, access or modify data, or exploit the latest vulnerabilities in the underlying database.

 ## Proof of Concept: